 Class 2 – You must complete the open book test offered for the Class 1 license.

 Cost of Training: $50 maximum

 Notes: North Dakota changed to a 2-tier licensing system in 2011.
 The licenses are equally recognized in ND.
 For reciprocity purposes, however, Class 1 licenses are recognized by more states than Class 2 licenses, because of the tougher training requirements.

 To renew a Class 1 license, you must complete the Class 1 requirements from your original application.

 No training is required to renew a Class 2 license.

-States that honor or recognize the North Dakota Concealed Weapons License (Class 1)
+States that honor or recognize a North Dakota Resident Concealed Weapons License

 North Dakota honors or recognizes the following states’ concealed carry permits